CytoidCommunity/Cytoid-wiki/docs/en/gameplay/settings.md

 ## Game modes

-There are 5 game modes in Cytoid: Free Play, Community, Events, Training and Tiers.
+There are 5 game modes in Cytoid: Free Play, Community, Events, Training, and Tiers.

 ### Free Play